-Banking Consumer Rights and the RBI Ombudsman in Maharashtra
+Banking Consumer Rights and the RBI Ombudsman — Maharashtra

 What is this right?

-• SMS/email alerts for every transaction — banks cannot charge for mandatory security alerts.
+- SMS or email alerts for every transaction — the bank cannot charge for mandatory security alerts.

-• ATM cash withdrawal failures (cash not dispensed but account debited) must be resolved within 5 working days — delay attracts ₹100/day penalty paid to you.
+- ATM failure (cash not dispensed but account debited): must be reversed within 5 working days, with a ₹100/day penalty for every day late — paid to you.

-• Ombudsman coverage: Complaints about banks, NBFCs, payment system participants (UPI, prepaid cards), and digital lending apps regulated by RBI.
+- Coverage: banks, NBFCs, payment system participants (UPI, prepaid cards), digital lending apps regulated by RBI.

 When does it apply?

-• Your bank charged you unauthorised fees or minimum balance penalties without proper notice.
+- The bank charged unauthorised fees or minimum-balance penalties without proper notice.

-• Your account was debited for a failed transaction (ATM, online transfer) and the bank has not reversed it within the prescribed time.
+- Your account was debited for a failed ATM withdrawal or online transfer and has not been reversed in time.

-• Your bank refused to close your account or is withholding your funds without reason.
+- The bank is refusing to close your account or is sitting on your funds.

 What to Do If a Bank in India Charges You Wrongly or Fails to Resolve a Dispute